New 5.10a Route in the Valhallas is a Monster

 P10 (60m 4th class): Continue walking uphill and to the right across pine needles, over blocks and around trees until you reach easier ground at the 60m mark.
 Belay from whatever you can sling.
 From here it’s an easy walk to the height of land but be careful not to veer too far right towards the cliffs.

 It took the first ascentionists two hours to walk back to the campsite and some of that time was spent in the dark.
-From the top of pitch 10, continue hiking east up mellow terrain to the summit.
+From the top of pitch 10, continue hiking east up mellow terrain to where the ground flattens out.
 Once there, walk in a north-east direction past wild blueberry bushes and conifers.
 Although you’ll be trending slightly downhill, it’s important to stay relatively high as most of the south-east slope cliffs out.
 Eventually you’ll reach a scree slope that you can follow down, first east and then it swings around south and a creek is on your left.
 Keep walking towards the lake and when the scree ends, trend southwest through the trees (this is the only heavy bushwhacking you’ll have to endure) to gain the scree slope below the south face of the slope you’ve just climbed.
 Stay approximately 80 metres above the lake edge for easier walking.
 Rappelling the route is not recommended because it’s so low angle and the chances of getting your rope stuck are high.
 However, if you get stuck and need to rappel, remember that all pitches require two 60m ropes.
 You’ll have to sling trees at the top of P10, P9 and P7 and make an awkward diagonal west-to-east rappel from the anchors at the bottom of P5 to the ottoman-sized boulder at the top of P4.
 From there rappelling to the base of the route becomes easier.

 Here’s a downloadable PDF of the route information for Hela Monster: hela monster full description